jamalrob/crystal-world/README.md

 # The Crystal World

-A reinventing-the-wheel project, mainly for learning: a blog application written in the [Crystal](https://crystal-lang.org/) compiled programming language, with neither a front-end nor a back-end framework (inspired by the [Frameworkless Manifesto](https://github.com/frameworkless-movement/manifesto)).
+A reinventing-the-wheel project, mainly for learning and consolidating my knowledge.
+It's a blog application written in the [Crystal](https://crystal-lang.org/) compiled programming language, with neither a front-end nor a back-end framework (inspired by the [Frameworkless Manifesto](https://github.com/frameworkless-movement/manifesto)).

+And although it's _prima facie_ an old-fashioned dynamic website and thin-client CRUD application, it actually feels like a Next.js ot Astro SSG website, thanks to the judicious use of HTMX and Hyperscript.

 The main objectives here are: